microsoft/AirSim/docs/code_structure.md

 See [MavLinkCom](../MavLinkCom/README.md) for more info.

 ## Sample Programs
-We have created sample programs to demonstrate how to use the API.
+We have created a few sample programs to demonstrate how to use the API.
 See HelloDrone and DroneServer.
 DroneServer demonstrates how to connect to the simulator using UDP port for QGC.

 ## Contributing